| William Eaton

 hardwoods.
 Here in 1972, Eaton built his first guitar and his 22 year

+association with Roberts began.
 He felt his business education was incomplete, so Eaton attended the

 two-year MBA program at Stanford where he specialized in small business